alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 == Changelog ==

 = v1.0.1 =
-You can now optionally support Postmark by adding a credit to the bottom of emails.
+* You can now optionally support Postmark by adding a credit to the bottom of emails.
+Checks to see if content type is text/html before adding a plain text message to the bottom of emails.
+* Sends Html Body to Postmark as well as Text Body for multipart emails.
+Multipart sends html with a text version for clients that don’t support html.

 = v1.0.0 =
-First Public release.
+* First Public release.